callum-hart/Slab/README.md

 ### Supported Browsers

-So far tested on Chrome, Firefox and Safari.
+So far tested on Chrome.

 ### Dependencies